SDK for Android app

 }

-Again, make sure the permissions are requested and provided as described above.
+Again, make sure the permissions are requested and granted as described above.

 val trackingApi = TrackingApi.getInstance()